koliseoapi/react-forms/README.md

 ```

-## Internacionalization
+## Internationalization

-You can override the default locale by invoking `Messages.set`:
+A different locale can be configured by invoking `Messages.set`:

 ```JavaScript
 import { Messages } from 'react-data-input';